alexishuf/freqel/doc/SWAGGER_EXT.md

 }
 ```

+`index` (used within `filter`): If given, the value that binds to the `$input`
+variable in the filter is the `index-th` value in the array that is the value
+of the API parameter.
+If `na-value: null` in the API parameter, there must be
+filters with an `index` for every slot in the array.

-`missing`: When present, this informs that actual value mapped by `path`
+`missing`: When present, this informs that the actual value mapped by `path`
 will not be present in responses, even if it is present in the response schema.
 (When a path to which a parameter is mapped is missing the schema, tha value
  also is not expected to appear in responses.). values are booleans and if
  not present, false is assumed.

+`na-value`: If some `filter`s use the `index` attribute, it is possible
+that only some filters match leaving some values in the array undefined.
+Those slots of the array are filled with this value.
+The default is an empty
+string.
+Setting this to `null` disallows NA value insertion and thus, all
+slots of the array must receive bound values through `filter` matches.

 Controlling serialization of parameters
 ---------------------------------------